trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

   Note left of Smartcontract1: store User address + no feedback
 ```

-1. Edit `./contracts/pokeGame.jsligo` and replace storage definition by this one :
+1. Edit `./contracts/pokeGame.jsligo` and replace storage definition by this one:

    ```ligolang
    export type pokeMessage = {